Topics: Introduction to R and R Studio. Packages. Working Directory. Dataframes and functions.

 Topics: Text as Data.
 Supervised (Text Classification) and Unsupervised Models (Topic Models, Word Scaling and Word Embedding)

-Benoit, K. et al. (2017) Getting Started with quanteda
+Benoit, K. et al. (2017) Getting Started with quanteda.

 Blei, D. M. (2012).
 Probabilistic topic models.
 Communications of the ACM, 55(4), 77-84.